For Callers

 Available tools

-The server exposes 7 tools.
-All are generic — they work with any agent by name.
+The server exposes a set of generic tools — they all work with any agent by name.
+The most commonly used ones are documented in detail below; the full list is:

 send_task